sajari/sdk-js/README.md

 ## Handling results

 Now we're going to add a basic rendering of the results to the page with integrated click tracking.
-This will redirect the user through the Sajari token endpoint to the real page identified by the result, registering their "click".
+This will redirect the user through the Sajari token endpoint to the real page identified by the result, registering their "click" on the way through.

 ```javascript
 websitePipeline.search({ q: "FAQ" }, trackedSession, (error, response, values) => {